amnaw/MemoryGame/README.md

 # Memory Game

-This Project is second project from Udacity Front End Nandodegree program. and it is all about demonstrating my skills of JavaScript.
+This Project is the second project from Udacity Front End Nandodegree program. and it is all about demonstrating my skills of JavaScript.
 It’s a complete browser-based card matching game (also known as Concentration).
 But this isn’t just any memory game!
 It’s a shnazzy, well-designed, feature-packed memory game!
 The game board consists of sixteen cards in a grid.